Keyfactor/idnomic-caplugin/docsource/idnomic.md

 - Each defined Certificate Authority in the AnyCA Gateway REST can support one Idnomic CA endpoint
 - If you have multiple Idnomic PKI instances or need to issue from different zones with different permissions, you must define multiple Certificate Authorities in the AnyCA Gateway
+- When multiple issuing CAs are hosted on a single Idnomic instance, define a separate Logical CA for each and use the **IssuerDnFilter** parameter to scope certificate synchronization to the correct issuing CA. Each Logical CA should point to the same EndpointAddress but with a different IssuerDnFilter value containing a unique substring of the respective CA's Issuer DN (e.g., `CN=Server CA` vs `CN=User CA`)
 - Each CA configuration will manifest in Command as a separate CA entry
 - The plugin uses SOAP-based communication exclusively; ensure the RA connector endpoint is properly configured for SOAP access
 - Client certificate authentication is mandatory and cannot be disabled